School Review, Updated June 2026

 How is UF Online so cheap?

 Florida statute (FS 1009.286) authorises the State University System of Florida to offer reduced-cost online tuition.
-UF Online's per-credit rate is set at roughly 75 percent of the standard Florida-resident on-campus tuition rate, and crucially the rate is offered to all online students regardless of state of residence.
-The result is a $129-per-credit rate (compared to $212 standard Florida-resident on-campus and $955 standard out-of-state on-campus).
-The model is policy-driven, not market-driven, and as long as the Florida legislature maintains the policy the rate persists.
+For Florida residents, UF Online's tuition portion is set at 75 percent of the standard in-state tuition rate, producing a $129.18 per-credit rate.
+This resident rate is the headline bargain; out-of-state online students pay $552.62 per credit, which is discounted versus the standard non-resident rate but does not match the resident figure.
+The model is policy-driven, not market-driven, and as long as the Florida legislature maintains the policy the resident rate persists.

 Is UF Online really the same university as on-campus UF?